Johnblesson/alx-backend-python/README.md

-## This repository contains a repo of alx backend python.
+## This repository contains directories of alx backend python (Advanced Python).